 Crunchy Garlic + Herb Homemade Croutons are flavored with garlic and an assortment of your favorite herbs to make the best homemade croutons!
 These crispy croutons are perfect for topping all of your favorite salads and soups.

+- Quick and easy.
 When I tell you these crunchy croutons are easy to make, I mean they are easy.
 They’ll take you 25 minutes tops to put together, and most of that is just baking time.
-So, while it’s a timesaver to just pick up a bag of croutons on your way to the check-out line at the store, you’re gonna want to give this homemade version a try!

-Here’s two quick reasons why: These croutons are SO MUCH BETTER than store bought croutons and they are perfectly seasoned with garlic powder and Italian herbs.
+- Better than store-bought.
+These croutons are SO MUCH BETTER than store-bought croutons!
+They are perfectly seasoned with garlic powder and Italian herbs.
 Also, they’re buttery and crispy to the point of addiction!

 What You’ll Need

 What goes into making homemade croutons?
 Only a couple of herbs/spices, some bread, olive oil, and butter!
-Here’s the breakdown in greater detail:
+Scroll down to the recipe card below for measurements.

-• Bread: Make sure to use a stale bread, cubed into 3/4-inch squares (such as Italian bread).
+- Bread: Make sure to use stale bread, cubed into 3/4-inch squares (such as Italian bread).

 Tips for Success